kimberleyyu/breakout-rl/README.md

 At the end, our code will output 3 graphs:

-1. Number of time steps per episode vs. Episode number This shows how the length of each episode changes with further training.
+1. Number of time steps per episode vs. Episode number

+This shows how the length of each episode changes with further training.
 The file will be named similar to "lengths-v1-e0.05-g0.99-a0.02-n10000-l0.9.png", where each numerical value corresponds to the given arguments (where v=version, e=epsilon, g=gamma, a=alpha, n=numtrain, and l=lambda).
 2. Rewards received vs. Episode number

 This shows how the amount of reward received changes with further training.
+The file will be named similar to "rewards-v1-e0.05-g0.99-a0.02-n10000-l0.9.png".
 3. Feature weights vs. Episode number

 This shows how feature weights change with further training.
+The file will be named similar to "weights-v1-e0.05-g0.99-a0.02-n10000-l0.9.png".